AgoraDoc/agora-style-guide/_content/index.rst

 Exceptions
 -------------

-This section lists the differences between Agora and Google style guides for a quick reference.
+For those familiar with the Google style guide, this section summarizes the main differences between that document and this style guide. //TODO William I think this section should be very focused.
+You are trying to help people not get "tripped up" by their assumptions, but unless they are steeped in Google's style guide, this isn't broadly useful.

 Language and grammar
 ^^^^^^^^^^^^^^^^^^^^^

 Articles
-   Methods and callbacks must be specified, so when referring to a method or callback, use a leading “the” followed by “method” or “callback”.
-For example “the SDK triggers the Client.on(“disable-local-video”) callback”.
-Omit “the” and “method” when the reader will understand that it is a method by context.
+   Methods and callbacks must be specified, so when referring to a method or callback, use a leading "the" followed by "method" or "callback."
+For example, "The SDK triggers the Client.on(“disable-local-video”) callback."
+You can omit "the" and "method/callback" when the reader understands which it is from context. //TODO William Is this actually a difference from the Google guide?
+I can't find it in there.
+I suggest you delete.

 Contractions
-   Do not use contractions except in FAQs.
+   Do not use contractions except in the headings of FAQs.

 Possessives
-   Do not use a possessive with a product name, or with the company name.
+   Do not use a possessive with a product or company name.

 Tense
-   Always frame the release date in the past tense, as that tense will only be correct on the day of release.
-For example, use “v3.0.0 was released on Mar 4, 2020”, not “v3.0.0 is released on Mar 4, 2020”.
+   Always put release dates in the past tense.
+For example, use "v3.0.0 was released on Mar 4, 2020," not "v3.0.0 is released on Mar 4, 2020." //TODO William Is this actually a difference from the Google guide?
+I can't find it in there (not covered in Dates and Times; Verb Tense is present vs. future).
+I suggest you delete.

+Tone
+   Use a formal tone in your technical documentation, with the exception of FAQs, which can be more conversational.

 Verb form
-   Prefer using the relative noun to a verb-…ing combination, for example say “the method that uses this parameter” instead of “the method using this parameter”.
+   Prefer using the relative noun to a verb-…ing combination, for example say "the method that uses this parameter" instead of "the method using this parameter." //TODO William Is this actually a difference from the Google guide?
+I couldn't find this either?
+I suggest you delete.

-Punctuations
+Punctuation //TODO William I think you can delete this section (see below).
 ^^^^^^^^^^^^^

 Colons
-   No space before or after a colon when it is used to express ratios.
+   No space before or after a colon when it is used to express ratios. //TODO William You should delete this; this is not a difference (Google does this too).

 Slashes
-   Use a slash to separate the two functions that can be realized with one method, such as, “enable/disable”.
-The capitalization of the two words should remain consistent.
+   Use a slash to separate the two functions that can be realized with one method, such as, "enable/disable."
+The capitalization of the two words should remain consistent. //TODO William You should delete this; this is not a conflict, because Google doesn't mention this kind of case, I think?
+I don't think information that isn't mentioned in the Google style guide is a "difference."
+I think Exceptions should only mention direct contradictions.

 Formatting and organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dimensions
    When referring to resolution values, such as "1080p", or "1920 × 1080", only use commas when the number has five or more digits.
 For example, "width should not exceed 1920, and width × height should not exceed 1920 × 1080."
+Also, use the multiplication symbol rather than a lowercase x.

 Linking
-   - Provide a link to the glossary at the first mention.
+   - Provide a link to the glossary at the first mention of an uncommon term. ///TODO William Is this a difference?
+I cannot find this in Google's guide.
-   - Provide links to reference documents except in code comments.
+   - Provide links to reference documents except in code comments. //TODO William You should delete this; this isn't a conflict.

-Spaces
+Numbers and spacing
   - Use one space between numbers and units.
-Example: 256 Kbps.
+Example: 256 Kbps. //TODO William You should delete this; this isn't a conflict.
   - Use spaces around mathematical symbols.
 Example: V = off, width x height, x < y
   - Use spaces around dimensions.
 Example: 3.2 x 3.6 x 0.6 mm.

-Computer interfaces
+Computer interfaces //TODO William This section also deosn't seem to contain conflicts (see comments below).
+I would like to see detailed API guidelines in the Agora style guide, but not here.
 ^^^^^^^^^^^^^^^^^^^^
 Parameters and return values
-   - For Boolean parameters use a list that includes “true” and “false”, followed by corresponding functions.
-Do not put the words “true” and “false” in code font or quotation marks.
-Notice the capitalization difference across different platforms.
+   - For Boolean parameters use a list that includes "true" and "false," followed by corresponding functions.
+Do not put the words "true" and "false" in code font or quotation marks.
+Notice the capitalization difference across different platforms. //TODO William You should delete this; this isn't a conflict, I think?
-   - For Optional or Default parameters, put (Optional) or (Default) as the first word of the description.
+   - For Optional or Default parameters, put (Optional) or (Default) as the first word of the description. //TODO William Is this actually a difference from the Google guide?
+I can't find it in there.
+I suggest you delete.

-Callbacks
+Callbacks //TODO William Is this a conflict?
+Google doesn't mention callbacks?
    - If a callback occurs when a method triggers it, start with “Occurs when…”
    - If a callback reports an error or statistics, start with “Reports…”

-Code samples
+Code samples //TODO William Is this a conflict?
+Google either agrees with or doesn't mention these.
    - Ensure that all the variants in the code samples are assigned values.
    - Code comments should be one line above the code they refer to and start with “// “.
    - Code comments should use the same indenting as the succeeding code.
    - Only use periods for complete sentences.

-Word list
+Word list //TODO William Delete this reference here.
 ^^^^^^^^^^^
 See :ref:`references:Word list` for details.